Neural network tokamak equilibria with incompressible flows: Artificial Neural Networks and PDEs

 where $n_j$ is the number of neurons in each layer $j$.

-In our specific problem, $\bx=(r,z)$ and $u:\mathbb{R}^2\rightarrow \mathbb{R}$.
-Hence, the input layer of the MLP that is to approximate $u$, should have two neurons: one for the $r$ coordinate and one for the $z$ coordinate, while it has a single output neuron representing the value of $u$ at the specific point $(r,z)$.
-We tried various MLP architectures varying the number of the hidden layers and the number of neurons.
-Although we didn't perform a rigorous optimization of the MLP we empirically concluded that in most cases the algorithm is satisfactorily fast and accurate for an architecture with 4 hidden layers and 64 neurons per layer.
-In addition, as can be deduced by the plots of the loss history in various runs, the loss function for a batch of interior validation points follows closely the loss computed on the training points, hence we have no indications of overfitting on the training data.
-However, we do not exclude the possibility that more optimal architectures can be found, depending on the choice of the free functions and the free parameters of the GGSE, the complexity of the boundary and the number of the training points.
+In our specific problem, $\bx=(r,z)$ and $u:\mathbb{R}^2\rightarrow \mathbb{R}$, hence, the input layer of the MLP should have two neurons: one for the $r$ coordinate and one for the $z$ coordinate, while it has a single output neuron representing the value of $u$ at the specific point $(r,z)$.
+We experimented with various MLP architectures varying the number of hidden layers and the number of neurons per layer and although we did not perform a rigorous optimization of the MLP, we empirically concluded that in most cases the algorithm is satisfactorily fast and accurate for an architecture with 4 hidden layers and 64 neurons per layer.
+This entails a total number of 12737 model parameters (weights and biases) that have to be learned.
+As it can be deduced by the various loss history plots in Sec. \ref{sec_IV}, the loss function for a batch of interior validation points follows closely the loss computed on the inner training points (i.e. the GGSE MSE), hence we have no indications of overfitting on the sparse inner training data (1024 points) with this particular architecture\footnote{A set of validation points can be constructed by dividing the original batch of inner points in two sub-batches.
+The one is then used for training the network and the other for assessing its performance}.
+Presumably, better optimized architectures can be found, depending of course on the choice of the free functions and the free parameters of the GGSE, the complexity of the boundary and the number of training points.

-Regarding the activation function, various choices have been considered, including the $tanh(x)$, the sigmoid function $\sigma(x)$, the trigonometric activation $sin(x)$ and the recently proposed $swish$ function \cite{Ramachandran2017}: $swish(x)=x\sigma(\gamma x)$, i.e.,
+Regarding the activation function, various choices have been considered, including the $tanh(x)$, the sigmoid function $\sigma(x)$ and the recently proposed $swish$ function \cite{Ramachandran2017}: $swish(x)=x\sigma(\gamma x)$, i.e.,

 For $\gamma=1$ Eq. \eqref{swish} is also known as the Sigmoid-weighted Linear Unit (SiLU) activation function.
-In our implementation we treated $\gamma$ as a learnable parameter initializing it to unity and then letting the optimizer to adjust its value in each epoch.
+In our implementation we treated $\gamma$ as a learnable parameter initializing it to unity and then letting the optimizer to adjust its value in each iteration (epoch).
 The $swish$ function has similarities with the infamous Rectified Linear Unit (ReLU) function, e.g., is bounded below and unbounded above, but unlike ReLU, it is smooth and its derivative is not a step function, so it can be used to MLPs approximating smooth solutions $u$.